You found our list of the best competitive team building games.

 Competitive team building games are activities that improve team bonds via competition.
 For example, Bingo, charades, and lego building.
 The purpose of these games is to boost team morale, practice communication and problem-solving skills, and help team members get to know each other better.

 - competitive team games for adults

-- competitive team sports for work
+- fun competitive games for groups

-- competitive team building activities
+- competitive activities

 Let’s get down to it!

 From Charades to Human Snakes, here is a list of competitive games that you and your team can play to increase trust and boost team morale.

 The balloon caterpillar race is a fun way to get office employees to work together to achieve a common goal.
 This race is one of the most fun competitive team games for adults.

 To play this game, divide your team members into two groups.
 Each player has a balloon placed between them and the player in front of them and behind them.
 This arrangement forms a “balloon caterpillar.”